Build and Deploy with AWS CodePipeline

 nodecommand.config

-nodecommand.config is used by AWS Elastic Beanstalk to running your app.
-Following example is when deploying to AWS Elastic Beanstalk, should run "npm start" command to start the app, the more detail syntax for the nodecommand.config see AWS document for nodecommand.config.
+nodecommand.config is used by AWS Elastic Beanstalk to run your app.
+The following example shows that when deploying to AWS Elastic Beanstalk, it should run the "npm start" command to start the app.
+For more detailed syntax, see the AWS documentation for nodecommand.config.

 option_settings: